SageQuotes.com

 Tips to avoid buying a used car with hidden damage

 When it comes time to buy a car, we are faced with the decision of whether to buy used or new.
 The advantage of buying a new car is that the chances are slim that the vehicle has been damaged.
-On the flipside, you lose money the minute you drive a new car off the lot.
+On the flip side, you lose money the minute you drive a new car off the lot.
 As a result, many consumers look for a good used car in an effort to avoid the instant depreciation.

 When you buy a used car, you might be inheriting some expensive problems.
 Every day cars are in accidents, some are totaled, and others are severely damaged and then fixed.
-I use the term �fixed� loosely as insurance companies will generally do the least amount of work to get the car running again.
+I use the term "fixed" loosely as insurance companies will generally do the least amount of work to get the car running again.
 In some instances, an owner will take the car to a body shop and request to fix just the cosmetic problems leaving the underlying structural damage untouched.

-I recently purchased an Acura MDX from Carflex, a Colorado based dealer, only to find out that the vehicle had a bent rear sub-frame and a cracked engine block.
-Now you might be saying, �Well, you should have taken it to a mechanic�.
+I recently purchased an Acura MDX from Carflex, a Colorado based dealer owned by Stan Nowacki, only to find out that the vehicle had a bent rear sub-frame and a cracked engine block.
+Now you might be saying, "Well, you should have taken it to a mechanic".
 Not only was the car inspected by Mile High Acura, but, I also obtained a Carfax report, which indicated the car had never been in an accident.
 Unfortunately, the used car inspection was not performed carefully.
-I later learned that when they check �ok� for alignment, they are only inspecting tire wear.
+I later learned that when they check "ok" for alignment, they are only inspecting tire wear.

-I have also learned that the Carfax report, which generally reports accidents, is not fool proof either.
+I have also learned that the Carflax report, which generally reports accidents, is not fool proof either.
 My mechanic stated that he fixes structural damage all the time and never reports the work to anyone.
-It appears that if an accident does not generate a police report, it will never find its way into the Carfax database.
+It appears that if an accident does not generate a police report, it will never find its way into the Carflax database.
 Often accidents occur and for insurance reasons, owners decide to work things out without engaging insurance companies.

 So what can you do as an untrained mechanic to avoid a similar situation?
 Actually, there is a lot you can do.
 For starters you can try to reach the previous owner.
-Unfortunately, in my case, reaching the owner took several weeks as the car was sold to a dealer in Florida and then purchased by a dealer in Colorado through an auction, which made the tracking effort very difficult.
+Unfortunately, in my case, reaching the owner took several weeks as the car was sold to a dealer in Florida and then purchased by a Colorado dealer through an auction, which made the tracking effort very difficult.
 After I purchased the Acura MDX, I was able to reach the original owner and learn the story that matched the damage.

 When you are inspecting the car, you should be especially cautious if the used car looks too good to be true.
 In my situation, I was purchasing an Acura MDX that was priced at the Kelly Bluebook FMV for a private party.
 I was purchasing the car from Carflex, a dealer, so why would they be selling the 4x4 at such a great price when winter was just beginning?